 We used the smaller backpacks on a regular basis for trips to the office, the gym, bike rides to the library, and numerous urban, suburban, and wilderness-based adventures.
 We took the bigger backpacking-style bags on longer hikes.
 And we took our soft-suitcase style backpacks on flights, drives, and weekend trips.
-Then we tried to mix it up to make sure we pushed the limits of every bag.
+Then we mixed it up to ensure each one was pushed to their limits.
 We assessed fit and comfort for a range of body types, studied the packs' special features, learned all about their construction, and checked and double-checked reported specs to our own measurements.

-Our testing criteria was comprised of five main categories.
-We created repeatable tests and scenarios for each so that each bag would be put through a similarly rigorous journey.
+Our testing criteria consists of five main categories.
+We created repeatable tests and scenarios for all five categories so that each bag would be put through a similarly rigorous journey.
 Our metrics were as follows:

 This metric made up 25% of each bag's total score.
 We not only assessed the anatomy of straps, buckles, structures, and padding, we also carried each bag in as many ways as possible over months to suss out exactly which were the most comfortable, which needed tweaking or breaking in, and which should maybe go back to the design room floor for a second iteration.